-There is undoubtedly a certain prestige surrounding natural materials and their use in the world of building and house design.
+There is undoubtedly a certain prestige attached to using natural materials in house design.
 A natural stone floor, beautiful hardwood windows, handmade bricks, rustic solid wood flooring and real timber cladding are all seen as the ultimate in quality and the pinnacle of good taste.

-There appears to be a certain degree of snobbery surrounding the synthetic or manmade alternatives to natural materials — perhaps the very fact that so many of them strive to mimic the appearance of natural products is evidence enough that what people really want (but possibly can’t afford) is the real deal.
-But is this belief that natural products are always the better choice founded, or is it simply the fact that ‘natural’ often costs more and carries with it a sense of architectural purity that sways people towards thinking that it must be the best option?
+Likewise, there can be a degree of snobbery surrounding synthetic or manmade alternatives to natural materials.
+This could be something to do with the fact that so many of them mimic the appearance of natural products — evidence that what people really want (but possibly can’t afford) is the real deal.

-When it comes to choosing bricks, handmade bricks tend to be viewed as top of the pile.
-And, it is true to say that in terms of appearance, handmade is pretty hard to beat.
-However, it is important to bear in mind that there is technically nothing different between a machine-made and handmade product — both are made of clay, after all.
+Whilst in terms of appearance, handmade bricks are pretty hard to beat, it is important to bear in mind that there is technically nothing different between a machine-made and handmade product — both are made of clay, after all.
 It is simply down to the way in which the products are formed.

-Aware of the much higher cost of handmade bricks in comparison to wirecut – around £200-£400/1,000 for wirecut facing bricks and upwards of £600-£1,000/1,000 for handmade products – some brick companies also offer wirecut bricks which are designed to replicate the look of handmades.
+Some brick companies also offer wirecut bricks designed to replicate the look of handmades.
 Many feature colours which have been hand-blended and are given a weathered appearance.
-While they still have the uniform shape, they are a more cost-effective option for anyone looking for a handmade, bespoke look on a tight budget.
+While they still have the uniform shape, they are a more cost-effective option for anyone looking for a handmade look on a tight budget.

 Brick slips are thin slices of brick designed to replicate the look of masonry, but are typically fitted to a backing board.
 They are either wirecut into slimline profiles before being kiln-fired in the normal way (preformed slips) or sawn from the face of a standard clay brick (sometimes known as ‘real brick’ slips).
 The latter method produces a product that allows thicknesses to be varied and allows people to use a cladding hewn from a handmade product — however, it also costs considerably more.

-Some slips are designed to be fitted to a backing board using an adhesive (much like tiling), while others have a profiled mounting system.
+Some slips can be fitted to a backing board using an adhesive (much like tiling), while others have a profiled mounting system.
 You can also get panels that interlock.

 Take a look at the roofs of extensions to period homes that are covered in cheap concrete roof tiles and it is clear why so many people fear ‘fake’ versions of the real thing.

 With real clay tiles, colour is baked through the natural material, so the clay mellows well as the years pass.
-However, with manmade concrete alternatives (which are typically around 20 per cent cheaper) the colour is just on the surface of the tile and they tend to lose it over time — a good reason to go for the real thing in this instance.
+However, with manmade concrete alternatives (typically around 20 per cent cheaper) colour is just on the surface of the tile and they tend to lose it over time.

-But how far should homeowners go in their quest to keep things authentic — and will it be worth the extra cost?
 Handmade clay roof tiles are made by throwing clay into a mould, cutting off the back with a wire then forming the nibs and nail holes by hand.
-Handformed, on the other hand, are made using an extruded block, which is then manipulated by hand at the end of the process to give character to the tile.
+Handformed, on the other hand, are made using an extruded block, which is then manipulated by hand at the end of the process to give character.

-In the case of roof tiles a lot of your decision should be based on finding a good-quality tile — be that real or a fake.
+Much of your decision should be based on finding a good-quality tile — be that real or a fake.
 Take slates, for example.
-Choosing a good-quality fibre cement, manmade roof slate over a very cheap Chinese or Brazilian slate could result in a product which is easier to lay and lasts many more years looking good.
+Choosing a good-quality fibre cement, manmade roof slate over a very cheap Chinese or Brazilian slate could result in a product which lasts longer.

 However, they can be disappointing.
-From a distance, squinting, a few of the ceramic tiles can look a little bit like stone — but they don’t feel like stone or have the same texture as stone.
-The point is that if you want the look of stone in your interiors, you need to go for stone — the look-a-likes, in this case, will not do the same job.
+From a distance, squinting, some of these replicas can look a little bit like stone — but they don’t feel like stone or have the same texture.

 If you are happy to accept that your look-a-like product will always look like a fake, then go ahead.
 Otherwise, it may be better to buy a ceramic that looks like a ceramic, or a vinyl that looks like a vinyl.

 In terms of building stone, cast stone (try Haddonstone) is often used as an alternative.
-This is one instance where it actually makes a lot of sense to use the manmade alternative, although undoubtedly there are natural stone enthusiasts out there who would disagree with this.
+This is one instance where it actually makes a lot of sense to use the manmade alternative.

-Verdict: Avoid internally, but cast stone has a distinct architectural legacy all of its own (on the right houses).
+Avoid stone replicas internally, but consider cast stone for external details — it has a distinct architectural legacy all of its own (on the right houses).

-The classic middle way is in the form of engineered timber.
-It’s far removed from its solid state but has many advantages.
-Engineered wooden flooring is made up of a layer of solid timber (the thickness of which will vary depending on the quality of the product), fixed to several layers of timber veneer or board placed at right angles to one another.
+Engineered timber, although very different from solid timber, has many advantages.
+Boards are made up of a layer of solid timber (the thickness of which will vary depending on the quality of the product), fixed to several layers of timber veneer or board placed at right angles to one another.

-On the plus side, engineered flooring is much more resistant to movement, twisting and warping than a solid product.
-It is also almost always supplied with tongue-and-groove edges, making it quick and easy to fit compared to a solid plank requiring nailing and gluing.
+Engineered flooring is much more resistant to movement, twisting and warping than a solid product.
+It is also almost always supplied with tongue-and-groove edges, making it quick and easy to fit compared to solid planks that require nailing and gluing.
 It can be laid as a floating floor over almost any existing flooring too.

-On the downside, the final appearance of some types of engineered floor can result in a look that is a little too uniform for some interior schemes, although boards with ‘rustic’, ‘aged’ and ‘limewashed’ finishes are seeking to solve this issue.
+On the downside, the final appearance of some types of engineered floor can result in a look that is a little too uniform for some, although boards with ‘rustic’, ‘aged’ and ‘limewashed’ finishes seek to solve this issue.

-Verdict: Choose carefully.
+Choose carefully and don’t view laminate as a wood alternative.
 Engineered flooring is a sensible option and some products can replicate the slightly rusticated look of solid wood — without any of the problems.
 In this instance, fake can be best.

-Using timber as a cladding material continues to be hugely popular, and is a method that has been in use for hundreds of years.
-Western red cedar is among the most popular softwoods used for cladding today as it has a natural resistance to decay and moisture absorption, meaning it can be installed without treatment — it is also the most stable of the softwoods, prone to little movement.
+Timber cladding continues to be hugely popular, with Western red cedar being among the most popular softwoods used.
+It has a natural resistance to decay and moisture absorption, meaning it can be installed without treatment — it is also one of the most stable of the softwoods.

 You might wonder why a manmade alternative would be necessary.
 But, of course, there are options out there.